johnedmonds/pepco-tracker/README.md

 # Running the Scraper

-cd into the pepco-scraper dir and run
+cd into the pepco-scraper directory and run

     java -jar target/pepco-scraper-1.0-SNAPSHOT-local.jar